Securing Multi-Agent Systems Against Corruptions via Node Contribution Backpropagation: Introduction

 \section{Introduction}

-In recent years, with the continuous advancement of large language models (LLMs)~\citep{brown2020language,liu2024deepseek}, they have been deployed in increasingly complex scenarios and integrated with external actuators to form autonomous agents~\citep{wang2024survey}.
-To enhance the functionality of LLMs, research has shifted from Single-Agent architectures to Multi-Agent Systems (MAS)~\citep{yan2025beyond}, leading to significant progress across various domains such as Software Engineering~\citep{he2025llm}, market analysis~\citep{chudziak2025elliottagents}, web task execution~\citep{zhang2025webpilot}, \textit{etc}.
-In such systems, LLMs serve as the central brain, facilitating information exchange among multiple agents.
+Large Language Models (LLMs) have been integrated with external tools to form autonomous agents~\citep{wang2024survey}.
+To enhance the functionality of LLMs, research has shifted from single-agent architectures to Multi-Agent Systems (MAS)~\citep{yan2025beyond}, leading to significant progress across domains such as software engineering~\citep{he2025llm}, market analysis~\citep{chudziak2025elliottagents}, and web task execution~\citep{zhang2025webpilot}.

-However, due to the increased structural complexity of MAS, the LLM-based brain modules are exposed to more frequent and intricate information dynamics, making them more vulnerable to attacks within these processes~\citep{yu2025survey,kushwaha2025survey}.
-Unlike conventional attacks targeting individual LLMs, attacks in MAS exhibit contagious characteristics~\citep{wang2025comprehensive,he2025red}.
-Studies have shown that by intercepting and manipulating the output of a specific LLM within the MAS to introduce harmful content, the malicious influence can propagate to adjacent LLMs, resulting in cascading compromised behavior~\citep{Ju2024flooding,zheng2025demonstrations}.
-Other attack strategies achieve similar contagious effects by analyzing historical interaction traces within the MAS to craft and optimize adversarial prompts for targeted LLMs~\citep{Lee2024prompt}.
+However, due to the increased structural complexity of MAS, agents are exposed to more complex and frequent information exchanges, making the system more vulnerable to attacks.
+Unlike attacks targeting individual LLMs, attacks in MAS exhibit contagious characteristics~\citep{wang2025comprehensive,he2025red}: by manipulating the output of one LLM to introduce harmful content, the malicious influence propagates to adjacent LLMs, resulting in cascading failures across the system~\citep{Ju2024flooding,zheng2025demonstrations}.
+Other strategies achieve similar effects by analyzing historical interaction traces to craft adversarial prompts targeting specific agents~\citep{Lee2024prompt}.
+In this paper, we refer to such contagious, propagation-based attacks as \emph{corruption attacks} against MAS.

-In response, numerous defense strategies have been proposed.
-Some approaches rely on monitoring the operational status of the MAS, \textit{e.g.}, BlockAgents~\citep{chen2024blockagents} employs a multi-dimensional evaluation and multi-round debate mechanism to resist malicious attacks; AgentForest~\citep{li2024more} identifies compromised LLMs by comparing output similarities across agents.
-However, attackers can often deceive LLMs through subtle textual perturbations that may evade detection, leading to serious security breaches~\citep{lin2024large,bokedigital,SilentStriker}.
-Moreover, another line of attacks directly targets evaluator agents within the MAS, thereby undermining the evaluation mechanism itself~\citep{chen2024blockagents}.

-Alternative methods model the MAS from a graph perspective, where agents are treated as nodes and interactions as directed edges~\citep{liu2025graph,bei2025graphs}.
-This representation allows the application of graph-theoretic approaches.
-For example, \citet{huang2025on} empirically evaluate the defensive capabilities of different graph topologies, such as Linear, Flat, and Hierarchical architectures, and determine the most robust system configuration against attacks.
-Nevertheless, these defense mechanisms primarily involve static processing of the MAS graph, seeking an optimally defensive but fixed structure.
-Such static designs are inadequate against evolving attack strategies and may even provide attackers with more favorable attack surfaces~\citep{yan2025attack}.
-Also, these static defenses have been argued to struggle to adapt to dynamic environments~\citep{liu2025graph}.